vtretyv/mvp-starter/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Youtube Randomizer
 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  For people who have trouble choosing what to watch on their break.
 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Having troubling deciding on a video to watch?
+Let this app choose for you.
+Create a list of the most popular videos by query, then use the random video button to display one of those videos at random.
 ## Problem ##
   > Describe the problem your product solves.
+  People who have troubling choosing what to watch can now give a few categories and have this app decide for them.
 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  It allows a user to query the youtube api and fill up a database with youtube search objects.
+When they feel confident they have enough videos in their favorites, they can toggle the player on and hit random video to have one selected for them.
 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  An app perfect for those who have difficulty deciding what to watch on youtube.
 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Input a query and hit search.
+Toggle the player on, then press the random video button to have one of the videos from the query rendered into the embed player.
 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "I don't have much time for my breaks, and I have trouble deciding what to watch.
+This app lets me create a list of videos and then does the choosing for me!"
 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.